eldegende/nasa-rain-frontend/README.md

 Frontend for rain forecast webapp of "cosmokotiki" on topic "Will it rain on my parade?".

+Used tech:
+- VueJS as UI framework
+- Leaflet with OpenStreetMap
+- Nominatim for querying locations
+- Axios for API requests
+- Written on TypeScript

 ## Project Setup
 Requires NodeJS installed first.